V3-Alliance/HubZero_puppet/README.md

 Tasks still to be done:
 - Email the user when the install is complete
 - Email needs to be properly configured ( *Check: must not relay email!* )
-- Need to move the users home directories to the larger mounted transient storage.
+- Do we need to move the users home directories to the larger mounted transient storage?
 - rapture not yet added to the installation
 - submit not yet added to the installation
 - The DNS entry and matching records need to be set up manually.
 Instructions have to be written.
+- Export LDAP users in 1.1.
+See the open-ldap module for more.

 Known issues:
 - The LDAP installation on version 1.1 returns an error: needs investigation.
 See the open-ldap module for more.